-One man’s days in the sun could be numbered after he allegedly committed insurance fraud to collect more than $40,000 in undeserved workers’ compensation benefits.
+One man’s days in the sun could be numbered after he allegedly committed insurance fraud to collect thousands in undeserved Workers’ Compensation benefits.

-According to investigators, on April 9, 2009, Santiago allegedly suffered an industrial injury while working as a security guard for the Hacienda La Puente Unified School District for which he later filed a workers’ compensation claim to Intercare Insurance Services.
-Apparently Intercare had its own suspicions and conducted a subsequent investigation.
-As a result of the probe, on May 21, 2009 the company discovered that Santiago was double-dipping: working as a security guard for yet another employer while collecting workers’ compensation benefits.
+According to investigators, on April 9, 2009 Santiago allegedly suffered an industrial injury while he was employed as a security guard for the Hacienda La Puente Unified School District.
+He later filed a Workers’ Comp claim to Intercare Insurance Services.

-Intercare referred the scam to the California Department of Insurance (CDI) Fraud Division for further investigation.
-CDI Fraud Division investigators confirmed that Santiago was indeed employed as a security guard for another company during the period of June 2009 to May 2012.
+Intercare referred Santiago’s alleged scam to the California Department of Insurance (CDI) Fraud Division for further review.
+CDI Fraud Division investigators confirmed that Santiago was indeed working as a security guard for another company beginning in June 2009.

 According to a press release issued by California Insurance Commissioner Dave Jones, Santiago earned $29,750 in income from the second employer while still knowingly collecting Workers’ Comp benefits for the claimed work-related injury.